zaphosting/docs/docs/redm-sql-file-import.md

 This is because the first line declares that a new database should be created, but you do not need this as your RedM gameserver already has a database with another name.
 The second line declares that the database with the name `essentialmode` should be used to import into, but once again you do not need this as there is an existing database that you will use for importing.
 :::

-## Import the SQL file into your FiveM database
+## Import the SQL file into your RedM database

 You should now access the **Database** section on your gameserver webinterface.